Creating the perfect Gin & Tonic

 Finally, use a long barspoon or stirrer to gently combine the gin, tonic and ensure even distribution of flavour and icy temperature throughout.

-Taste, balance and quality all come in to play and to complete the perfect Lakes Gin and Tonic, add a large slice of zesty pink grapefruit to complement the balanced flavour profile of our juniper-forward gin.
+Taste, balance and quality all come in to play and to complete the perfect Lakes Gin and Tonic, add a large grapefruit slice to complement the balanced flavour profile of our juniper-forward gin.